September 11, 2021

 There’s a lot of gloom, doom and death in this movie, but one of the best things about “All My Puny Sorrows” is that Pill and Gadon have convincing sisterly chemistry together.
 Their scenes crackle with the uncomfortable but realistic intensity of family members who have a love/hate relationship.
 Winningham is also very good as the siblings’ mother Lottie, who doesn’t take sides in this sister feud.
 Lottie is trying to stoically hide her heartbreak over all of the deaths in her family.

-“All My Puny Sorrows” is one of these movies that seems to think that talented actors portraying characters that are wallowing in misery while they occasionally utter lines of poetry will make this a “serious” film.
+“All My Puny Sorrows” is one of those movies that seems to think that talented actors portraying characters that are wallowing in misery while they occasionally utter lines of poetry will make this a “serious” film.
 But there are quite a few off-putting choices that were made in the screenplay.
 One of them is toward the end of the film, Yoli suddenly starts having visions of seeing a dead family member and has conversations with that person.
 The movie’s shift from realism to surrealism is abrupt and clumsy.

 Although “All My Puny Sorrows” is certainly well-cast and the technical aspects (such as cinematography and production design) are perfectly adequate, the movie comes up short in character development and context.
 Why are all these deaths happening in this family?
 And wouldn’t people get suspicious if 14 siblings (who weren’t old) died from the same family?
 Don’t expect any answers to those questions.
-This movie just wants miserable family members who argue with each other to be enough for this story that is unsatisfingly vague in too many areas that should matter.
+This movie just wants miserable family members who argue with each other to be enough for this story that is unsatisfyingly vague in too many areas that should matter.